 - 1. A Generator Set includes the engine, the generator, and the control or "J" box (Figure 23). - 2.
 The generator and the control or "J" box produce the electrical power. - 3.
-Generator excitation is provided by activation of the pre-heat circuit and electrical output voltage is controlled by the automatic voltage regulator (AVR) located in the control box (Figure 25, Item 2).
+Generator excitation is provided by residual magnetism and electrical output voltage is controlled by the automatic voltage regulator (AVR) located in the control box (Figure 25, Item 2).